Reila-GitHubUID/PswdGenerator/README.md

 # PswdGenerator
-This program will help a user generate a minimal of 8 characters passwords
+This program will help a user generate a minimal of 8 characters passwords.
+The screenshot of the completed application:
+The link to the deployed GitHub Pages URL: https://reila-githubuid.github.io/PswdGenerator/

 ## Table of Contents